Rose Marie Toussaint

-Rose Marie Toussaint is a practicing Black woman liver transplant surgeon in the United States.
+Rose Marie Toussaint is a Haitian-born Black female surgeon practicing liver transplants in the United States.

 Early life

 Toussaint was born in Haiti and moved to Miami in 1970.
 Her goal of becoming a physician at this young age was evident by her serious study of math and science coursework.
 She was awarded her Bachelor of Science degree in Biology from Loyola University in 1978.
 Furthering her education, in 1983 she received her Doctorate in Medicine from Howard University.

 She wrote an autobiography, Never Question the Miracle: A Surgeon’s Story, in which she describes the prediction of a Vodun priest who predicted she would be a doctor when she grew up.
-As founder of the National Transplant Foundation Inc. she works with those that need assistance to defray the cost of organ transplants.
-Rose Marie Toussaint is also the founder of the American National Transplant Foundation Inc. and surgeon.
+Rose Marie Toussaint is also the founder of the American National Transplant Foundation Inc, where she works with those that need assistance to defray the cost of organ transplants.

 Howard University

 While graduating from Howard University in 1983, she also maintained high honors within the program.
 Following her schooling she interned at the Howard University Hospital.
 Toussaint then became the chief surgeon at Howard University for the liver transplant center.
 Prior to this, she trained under Thomas Starzl at the University of Pittsburgh Medical School for three years.
 Starzl also has more liver transplants than anyone else in the world.
 In 1997, she left Howard University Hospital.